LionMarc/ng-simple-state-management/docs/libraries/ngssm-data.md

 !!!
 Note

-    *NgssmInitDataSourceValues* and *NgssmSetDataSourceValue* should not be called by the application.
-These actions are used by the library at startup and after the execution of the data source loading function.
+    *NgssmSetDataSourceValue* should not be called by the application.
+This action is used by the library after the execution of the data source loading function.

+!!!
+Note

+    *NgssmRegisterDataSourcesAction* is used to register a list of data sources.

+    At startup, the library registers itself the sources provided with the method *provideNgssmDataSource*.

+    The action could be dispatch by the application when source is not known at startup or needs not to be defined at startup.

+    If *NgssmRegisterDataSourcesAction* is dispatched for a data source already registered, nothing is done by the library.

 ## Guard